Skip to content

 net start msiserver

 We tested this on a PC where all other methods failed.
 After resetting components and restarting, Windows Update downloaded and installed the update successfully.
-According to PC Risk’s troubleshooting guide, this method has a 90%+ success rate but takes longer because Windows re-downloads all update files.
+PC Risk’s troubleshooting guide also recommends resetting Windows Update components as a thorough fix, though it takes longer because Windows re-downloads all update files.

-For more on Windows Update errors, activation issues, and Microsoft Store problems, check our related guides.
+For more on Windows Update errors and activation issues, check our related guides.

 #How Long Does It Take to Fix Error 0x80240031?